nybles/adam/_posts/2017-03-13-iiita-tech-diaries (2).md

 Quick Talks powered by Github were a means to spread knowledge about upcoming topics among the college students, all done within the easy-to-handle 30 minutes.

--Vishnu K.S., gave a quick talk on his experiences with Open Source development and to inspire people to get started with Open Source development.
+- Vishnu K.S., gave a quick talk on his experiences with Open Source development and to inspire people to get started with Open Source development.

 - Gautham Santhosh, Co-ordinator of the FOSS Wing, unfurled the complexities of a chatbot and built a fully functioning one within 30 minutes, which was a sight to behold.